 Most small-medium enterprises (SMEs) in Singapore looking for IT solutions or specifically, ecommerce website development will or would already have come across the Productivity Solutions Grant (PSG), especially those looking for eCommerce solution providers.
 However, with so many sites offering different information, it can be confusing for any SME business owners in approaching this topic.

 With up to 80% funding support, PSG serves as an avenue for companies to support companies keen on adopting IT solutions and make long-term technology investments to enhance business processes.

 Other than sector-specific solutions, PSG also supports the adoption of solutions that cut across industries, such as in areas of customer management, data analytics, financial management, inventory tracking, and most importantly, eCommerce solutions in Singapore.

-As part of our duty in becoming an IMDA-approved vendor for PSG grant, we’ve decided to help SMEs in Singapore to better understand this additional support from the local government.
+As an IMDA-approved vendor for PSG grant, we’ve decided to help SMEs in Singapore better understand this additional support from the local government.

 Without further ado, here are 7 of the most frequently asked questions under the Productivity Solutions Grant (PSG):